Vibinvaibe/Emotion-Based-Song-Recommendation/README.md

 ## Setup

+1. **Create a Spotify Developer Account:** Register an application on the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) to obtain your `CLIENT_ID` and `CLIENT_SECRET`.
+2.**Configure Redirect URI:** In the code, configure the `REDIRECT_URI` variable.
+Make sure it matches the redirect URI you provided when registering your Spotify application.
-1. Replace `your_client_id` and `your_secret_id` with your actual Spotify API credentials.
+3. Replace `your_client_id` and `your_secret_id` with your actual Spotify API credentials.
-2. Set up the desired scopes and redirect URI in the `SCOPE` and `REDIRECT_URI` variables.
+4. Set up the desired scopes and redirect URI in the `SCOPE` and `REDIRECT_URI` variables.
-3. Run the script in a Python environment that has the required libraries.
+5. Run the script in a Python environment that has the required libraries.

+# Mood-based Music Feature Extraction

+This script uses the Spotify API (Spotipy) to extract audio features from tracks in different mood-related playlists.
+The audio features are used to analyze the mood characteristics of the music.
+The extracted features include loudness, speechiness, acousticness, instrumentalness, liveness, tempo, valence, energy, and danceability.

 ## Features Extraction